trombonehero/memorial-latex/README.md

 [mun-lab.cls](mun-lab.cls) is a class for writing lab procedures with nice headers and an `answer` environment for TA grading.
+It accepts the `answerkey` option for producing answer keys.
 I use it like this:

 ```latex